1. Objective

 Customers can expect to:

-- Be advised about flexible payment options and Government pensioner concessions
+- Be advised about flexible payment options

-- Be offered a flexible payment plan which they can reasonably afford and which productively reduces their debt
+- Be offered a flexible payment plan which they can reasonably afford and which productively reduces their debt.

 - Be treated respectfully and sensitively on a case by case basis and have their circumstances kept confidential